capitalism-sudo/pla-multi-checker/README.md

 1. Copy *config.template.json* to *config.json*
 2. Fill out *config.json* with appropriate values.
 3. Execute *tests/OverworldDiscordBot.py*
+4. From the discord server, run the *$download_emoji* command, download the marks zip, and add them to your server.
-4. From the discord server, run the *$start* command to start the bot's main scanner thread.
+5. After the marks are added, you can run the *$start* command to start the bots scanner thread.
+* $start is used to start the scanner thread
+* $stop is used to close the scanner thread
+* $restart is used to close then re open the scanner thread
+* $shutdown is used to close the scanner thread and the discord bot

 ## Credits:
 * olliz0r for his great [sys-botbase](https://github.com/olliz0r/sys-botbase) which let open sockets on the Nintendo Switch